NSW COMBINED HIGH SCHOOLS SPORTS ASSOCIATION

 1st Grade: 20 overs per side from 1pm to 3:30pm

 15s & 14s: 20 overs per side from 1pm to 3:30pm

 RESPONSIBILITIES OF SCHOOLS

-2. a ball, three stumps and two bails
+- Should provide three stumps and two bails.

-3. a scorebook and a competent scorer.
-The scorers should sit together
+- Should provide a scorebook and a competent scorer.

-and agree on the score at the end of each over.
-Any dispute should be immediately referred to the umpires.
+- The scorers must sit together and agree on the score at the end of each over.
+Any dispute in the score should be referred to the umpires immediately.

 MEMBERS OF THE TEAM

-In junior grades (14 and 15’s) coaches may agree prior to the commencement of the game to nominate more than twelve players.
-This will encourage more players at a junior level to be involved in grade cricket and will ensure a flow on effect to the open grades.
+- In junior grades (14’s and 15’s), coaches may agree prior to the toss to nominate more than 12 players on the team sheet so as to encourage more players at a junior level to be involved in grade cricket, however the ‘11 players can bowl and 11 players can bat’ rule still applies.

 USE OF TURF WICKETS